daveabrock/grid/README.md

 **History**

-I've given this talk at the following events:
-* South Florida Code Camp, February 2018
+I've given this talk at the South Florida Code Camp in February 2018.
-* Chicago Code Camp, June 2018